martinschneider/justtestlah/src/site/markdown/index.md

 # The arn of your AWS Devicefarm project (mandatory)
 aws.projectArn=

 # App package to use.
-If this value is empty it will be created and uploaded to AWS Devicefarm before the test execution
+If this value is empty, it will be created and uploaded to AWS Devicefarm before the test execution
 aws.appPackageArn=

 # Test package to use.
-If this value is empty it will be created and uploaded to AWS Devicefarm before the test execution
+If this value is empty, it will be created and uploaded to AWS Devicefarm before the test execution
 #aws.testPackageArn=

 # Optional extra data